 Education can be one of the smartest investments you can make – and, at DeVry University, can be more affordable than you may think.
 For starters, our Fixed Tuition Promise eliminates the uncertainty of rising college costs.
 From the day you start to the day you graduate, your tuition rate will not go up1.
 Add to that our flexible financing options and $75 million available in need- and merit-based scholarships and grants2, and you’ll be able to start your education with a clear financial plan in place.

 The DeVry Student Finance office is dedicated to helping answer questions about the cost of your education and your available financial aid options.
 You can work one-on-one with a Student Finance Professional to create a personalized financial plan that works for you.

-The Career Catalyst Scholarship is a merit-based award offered to new students enrolling in the September 2014 Session at DeVry University.
-Apply by August 29th.
+The Career Catalyst Scholarship is a merit-based award offered to new students enrolling in the October 2014 Session at DeVry University.
+Classes Start Oct.
+27.

 If you'd like more information on our programs, take the next step by filling out the simple form above.